-Increasingly consumers are concerned with the expense involved in driving a car.
+Increasingly consumers are concerned with the expenses involved in driving a car.
 Learning to drive a car in a fuel-efficient manner is a challenge for many drivers, especially as there is no immediate feedback to signal that one is driving in a fuel-efficient manner or not.
-Jan Hammerschmidt and Thomas Hermann present the results of an experiment in which a system for monitoring fuel consumption in real time was tested for its ability to provide useful feedback on a person’s driving and to do so in a way that was viewed positively by participants.
+Jan Hammerschmidt and Thomas Hermann present the results of an experiment in which a novel system for monitoring fuel consumption in real time was tested for its ability to provide useful feedback on a person’s driving and to do so in a way that was viewed positively by participants.

 We hope these articles provide a useful glimpse into the world of auditory display and will encourage readers to look deeper into this fascinating field of study.